nickperry/extended-resources-updater/README.md

 1) Tests the presence of two character devices at /dev/ttyACM0 and /dev/ttyUSB0.
 2) Retains the result from the last iteration.
 3) If the state has changed since the last iteration, uses curl with a service account token to call the Kubernetes API and patch extended resources associated with the character devices.
+4) Sleeps for 10 seconds.

-The script in the config map can easily be modified for different vendors, devices and device files.
+The script in the config map can easily be modified for different vendor and device names and different device file paths.

 extended-resources-updater-rbac.yml provides:
 1) A service account.